|

 (photo on left by Michael Mark)

-Left, Rella's Produce Market,
+Top and left, Rella's Produce Market,

-1940, Gordon McAuliffe and Charlie Rella;
+1940, left, Gordon McAuliffe and Charlie Rella;

 Center, Gordon and unidentified friend;